wso2/cellery/docs/cell-patch-and-adv-deployment.md

 ```
 Refer to [CLI docs](cli-reference.md#cellery-update) for a complete guide on performing updates on cell instances.

-## Blue/Green and Canary Deployment of Cell Instances
+## Blue/Green and Canary Deployment of Cell/Composite Instances
-Blue-Green and Canary are advanced deployment patterns which can used to perform updates to running cell instances.
+Blue-Green and Canary are advanced deployment patterns which can used to perform updates to running cell/composite instances.
-However, in contrast to the component update method described above, this update does not happen in place and a new cell instance needs to be used to re-route traffic explicitly.
+However, in contrast to the component update method described above, this update does not happen in place and a new instance needs to be used to re-route traffic explicitly.
-The traffic can be either switched 100% (Blue-Green method) or partially (Canary method) to a cell instance created with a new cell image.
+The traffic can be either switched 100% (Blue-Green method) or partially (Canary method) to a instance created with a new cell/composite image.

 Let us assume that the `pet-be` is an instance of `wso2cellery/pet-be-cell:1.0.0`, and we are planning to switch traffic to a new cell instance created from the image ` wso2cellery/pet-be-cell:2.0.0`.
-Therefore, as a first step a new pet-be cell instance `pet-be-v2` should be started.
+Therefore, as a first step a new pet-be instance `pet-be-v2` should be started.
 Canary deployment can be achieved by having 50% traffic routed to the `pet-be` and `pet-be-v2`
 cell instances.
 Then, we can  completely switch 100% traffic to `pet-be-v2` and still have the both cell instances running as per the blue-green deployment pattern.
 Finally, terminate `pet-be`.

 - Route the 50% of the traffic to the new `pet-be-v2` cell instance.